Vanessaa4793/sep10-freedom-project/blog/entry07.md

 After seeing this feedback I tried to do it on my own to make my wesbite l

-In- class presentation
+## In- class presentation

-The feedback that I have recieved
+The feedback that I have recieved from Mr. Mueller is: dj

 [Previous](entry06.md) | [Next](entry08.md)